Silt'e in Ethiopia

 The Gurage ethnic group has usually been said to consist of three distinct subgroups, Northern, Eastern and Western.
 The largest grouping within the Eastern subgroup, known as the Silt 'e, did not consider themselves to be Gurage, and in a referendum in 2000 they voted unanimously to form their own administrative unit, the Silte Zone, within the SNNPR (Southern Nations, Nationalities, and People's Region).

-The Silt 'e people are an ethnic group in southern Ethiopia.
-They inhabit today's Silt 'e Zone which is part of the Southern Nations, Nationalities and Peoples Region.
-A considerable number of Silt 'e live in Addis Ababa, Adama and other cities and smaller urban centres of southern Ethiopia where they make a living as merchants or keepers of petty shops.
+The Silt'e are an ethnic group in southern Ethiopia.
+They inhabit today's Silt'e Zone which is part of the Southern Nations, Nationalities and Peoples Region.
+A considerable number of Silt'e live in Addis Ababa, Adama and other cities and smaller urban centers of southern Ethiopia where they make a living as merchants or keepers of petty shops.
 In the countryside the Silt 'e practice mixed farming and cultivate ensete.

 What Are Their Beliefs?